Udaysonu/Route_founder_React_version/README.md

  ## Challenges in the project

-  Implementing the backend algorithm which is the heart of this project is the major challenge for me .
-Solving each and every minute problem to make this website appear as real-life website
+ Adding the React.js to the previously done project by making a few changes so that the working of the website don't break.

  ## Number of people in the project